Staff & Board

 Patty is a leader in the nonprofit community, and a lifelong advocate for children’s wellbeing.
 She has served as the Chief Executive Officer for the Children’s Cottage Society of Calgary, an organization dedicated to preventing child harm and neglect, and providing support services for families, for 30 years.
 Prior to joining the Children’s Cottage Society, Patty was a Registered Nurse, specializing in the care of children and young adults at the Foothills and Alberta Children’s Hospitals.
 She currently sits on the Alberta Association of Services for Children and Families Government Relations Committee and co- chairs the Family Sector Leadership Table for Homeless Children and Families.
 Patty holds a Bachelor’s Degree in Nursing.

-Cyril is an experienced Public Affairs and Communications leader with over 15 years of experience in the natural resources, government, and non-profit sectors.
-Passionate about sustainable development, Cyril has led and delivered strategic programs including socio-economics, community investment, sustainability reporting, supplier diversity and change management.
-He has held management positions at TransCanada Corporation, Deloitte and BearingPoint, and obtained a Master’s degree from the London School of Economics.
+Cyril is a public affairs and communications leader with over 15 years of experience in the natural resources, government and non-profit sectors.
+Passionate about community development, Cyril has led strategic programs for the oil and gas industry, including stakeholder relations, socio-economics, community investment and sustainability reporting.
+He is currently the Director, Communications for the Canadian Energy Pipeline Association (CEPA) and has held management positions at TransCanada Corporation, Deloitte and BearingPoint.
+He holds a Master’s degree from the London School of Economics.

 Zubin has over 20 years of experience in finance and accounting.
 He is a Partner with KPMG LLP and has provided accounting, audit, and tax services to many nonprofit organizations.
 In his current position, he helped develop the KPMG Not-for-Profit Seminar Series with the United Way.
 Zubin has volunteered on the Finance Committee for the Calgary Chamber of Voluntary Organizations since 2013.
 He holds a Bachelor of Commerce degree and is a member of the Institute of Chartered Accountants of Alberta, Canada.